BrandonTang89/Competitive_Programming_4_Solutions/README.md

 <pre>/bin/python3 kattis_xxx.py</pre>

 ## Documentation
-The solution files contain documentation of several different categories.

 | Category | Description |
 |----------|-------------|
 | Observation | A key insight into the question or our currently considered method that might be needed to come up with a correct algorithm or improve the efficiency of an algorithm. |